GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/faction-requests.md

             ??? note "Route 3"

                 - Harken to Route 2 and enter Route 3, then look for the tablets in this order:
-                    - (X:6, Y:17) - Located behind the 2nd house by the entrance
+                    - (X:5, Y:16) - Located in the woodpile to the side of the 3rd house by the entrance
-                    - (X:2,Y:2) - Located a few steps from the Route 3 entrance
+                    - (X:2,Y:2) - Located by a crate a few steps from the Route 3 entrance (it can be a little difficult to see)

             ??? note "Route 2"

                 - Return to Route 2 and find a tablet at:
-                    - (X:21, Y:19) - Few steps southwest of the reversal tree stump
+                    - (X:21, Y:19) - Few steps southwest of the reversal tree stump in a woodpile

             ??? note "Route 7"